- Over 1 Million Braces Sold Worldwide

 As with all sprains and strains protection, rest, ice, compression and elevation are advised.
 If you are in severe pain or if it doesn’t ease up after a few days you should visit your GP.

 Some of the injuries that affect the wrist and hand include:

 There are a host of reasons why you may experience an increased risk in the onset of CTS, whether this is injury based, linked to other health conditions or even as a result of something hereditary.
-In general however the medical professionals are unsure as to the root cause of the condition.
+In general, medical professionals are unsure as to the root cause of the condition.

 Injury to the Wrist: Some injuries, such as crushing, fractures or sprains can cause swelling or structural changes to the hand and wrist.
 Where these compress the median nerve, CTS may develop.

-Pregnancy & Menopause: For reasons that remain unclear to the medical profession, Carpal Tunnel Syndrome can be more common in pregnancy.
-Luckily, most cases will improve or completely resolve about six to twelve weeks following the birth of the baby.
+Pregnancy and menopause: For reasons that remain unclear to the medical profession, carpal tunnel syndrome can be more common in pregnancy.
+Luckily, most cases will improve or completely resolve about six to 12 weeks following the birth of the baby.
 In addition, CTS can occur more frequently during the menopause and among some women being treated for breast cancer.

-Family History: Although scientists are unsure as to how or why CTS can be passed on, research has suggested a possible genetic link.
+Family history: Although scientists are unsure as to how or why CTS can be passed on, research has suggested a possible genetic link.
 Therefore, individuals with family members who have, or have had CTS may be at a slightly increased risk of developing the condition.
-Approximately 25 percent of sufferers report a parent, brother, sister or other close relative with Carpal Tunnel Syndrome.
+Approximately 25% of sufferers report a parent, brother, sister or another close relative with carpal tunnel syndrome.

 Certain Activities: Some activities may prompt CTS to develop.
 Typically those activities requiring repetitive movement, strenuous grip or exposure to prolonged vibration can trigger symptoms of CTS.